 Where Is Grand Teton National Park?

-Grand Teton National Park is located 15 minutes north of Jackson and 1 hour drive South of Yellowstone in the ragged wilderness of Northwest Wyoming, close to the border with Idaho.
-It is a difficult place to access if driving your own vehicle due to its remote location.
+Grand Teton National Park is located 15 minutes north of Jackson and 1 hour drive south of Yellowstone National Park in the rugged wilderness of northwest Wyoming, close to the border with Idaho.

 One of the best aspects of visiting Grand Teton is having the built up town of Jackson right on your doorstep.
 It is the perfect place to set up base for the duration of your trip.